mruoss/livebook-helm/README.md

 Livebook cannot be deployed without protection.
 This Helm chart therefore requires defining a password.
 The password can be given as a value to `helm install`.
-Alternatively, an existing secret can be deployed separately and referenced under `livebook.existingSecret`.
+Alternatively, an existing secret can be deployed separately and referenced under `livebook.auth.existingSecret`.
 The referenced secret must define a key `.data.livebookPassword` containing the password.

 ### Persistence